ryogrid/ryogrid.github.io/tech-entry/about-nostrp2p.md

   - (Unfortunately, there are no library implementations for connecting to the overlay network formed by mesh in languages other than Go.
 There are no other options either)
   - In mesh, each node has a 64-bit ID
   - Each node knows the IDs of all nodes participating in the overlay network
-    - There is a delay in updating, but it should be within 2-3 seconds for up to 100 nodes
+    - There is a delay in updating, but it should be within 2-3 seconds for up to 100 nodes I think
     - By using the lower 64 bits of the public key as the node (server) ID, there is no need to look up the node ID corresponding to the user
 - Private keys
   - Only the client needs to have it